CERT-Polska/karton/docs/task_headers_payloads.rst

             with dumps.extract_temporary() as dumps_path:
                 ...

-If we don't want to extract all files, we can work directly with :class:`zipfile.ZipFile` object, which will be internally downloaded from MinIO to the temporary file using :py:meth:`RemoteResource.download_temporary_file` method.
+If we don't want to extract all files, we can work directly with :class:`zipfile.ZipFile` object, which will be internally downloaded from S3 to the temporary file using :py:meth:`RemoteResource.download_temporary_file` method.

 .. code-block:: python